Luna-devv/mellow-web/public/docs/passport.md

 **Note:** This requires the failed verification action to be set to "Assign role to member".

-### 💬 Send direct message to member on fail
-If the member should recieve a DM if they failed verification, along with the following punishment (eg.: a ban).

 ## Permissions
 Here is a quick reference on how permissions should be setup so everything works as expected.